Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Compare RatesStart Now →

-Among the cheapest cities are Mesa, Tucson, Chandler, Scottsdale, and Gilbert.
+Mesa, Tucson, Chandler, Scottsdale, and Gilbert are among the cheapest cities.
 Don’t see your city?
 Check if it’s on the list of most expensive cities for car insurance.

-Most Expensive Cities for Car Insurance in Arizona
+Most Expensive Car Insurance in Arizona by City

 CityMonthly Rates